"Where have I come from, where did you pick me up?" the baby asked

 Email Poem |

-Analysis and Comments on The Beginning
+Comments, Analysis, and Meaning on The Beginning

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem The Beginning here.